prashanta/prashanta.github.com/_posts/2013-01-23-jekyll-you-are-awesome.md

 ---
 __What is Jekyll?__

-Well, it is a static blog site generator.
+Jekyll is a static blog site generator.
 Give it a set of templating rules and posts written on markdown/textile/html it will spit out an entire blog.

 __Why I love Jekyll?__